Whiteshell Laboratories: Operations and projects

 Other programs on the main site included the Containment Test Facility (CTF) that examined potential hydrogen explosion sources in the CANDU reactors, and the Large-Scale Vented Combustion Test Facility (LSVCTF) that examined the actual explosions.
-Work at these sites concluded that by following some basic precautions the possibility of such an explosion in a CANDU was remote, and was used to test the Passive Autocatalytic Recombiners (PAR) system developed to scavage trace amounts of hydrogen that might be present.
+Work at these sites concluded that by following some basic precautions the possibility of such an explosion in a CANDU was remote, and was used to test the Passive Autocatalytic Recombiners (PAR) system developed to scavenge trace amounts of hydrogen that might be present.
 The PAR would go on to be a successful export product for AECL.

 Starting in 1984, Whiteshell began a collaboration with Los Alamos National Laboratory (LANL) to develop a nuclear battery for powering the North Warning System radars.
 This developed into an active generator using an Organic Rankine cycle generator.

 Whiteshell ran a number of life sciences programs over the years.
 In 1966, two 19 m diameter plastic-lined "ponds" were built, one of which held a cesium-137 source.
 The ten-year program measured the spread of the caesium in the water, and by comparing the two ponds, its effect on the life forms in them.
 In 1973 they constructed the Field Irradiator Gamma (FIG) experiment, which fenced off a 1 km area of forest and exposed it to a powerful cesium-137 gamma radiation source in a central tower.
 The program ran until 1986, and concluded that it required 100,000 times the natural background to kill pine trees.
 A similar experiment started the next year in 1974, the ZEUS (Zoological Environment Under Stress) experiment, which set aside six 1-hectare meadow areas in 1974 and carried out long-term radioactive releases to measure the results.
 They were mostly interested in the effects on meadow voles, but did not reach any conclusions.

+Closure

 In 1998, AECL decided to close Whiteshell Laboratories and many of the facilities and activities have since ceased active operation.
 As of 2017, many of the original facilities are shut down, but work on WR-1 is ongoing.
 The site is planned to be entirely decommissioned by 2024.